NansenHo/language-learning/Grammar/Tenses.md

 - repeated actions
 - things that are always true like facts
 - describe states
-- single actions（No repeated actions, no states.）
+- single action, one action（No repeated actions, no states.）

 A state is a **situation** or an **opinion** or a **feeling**.
 States don't change often.